Phantom of the Opera costumes

 These costume have been seen in many award winning productions of this spectacular show as our testimonials testify.

-Should you require wigs or props for Phantom of the Opera to complete your show we can fully recommend the following companies below they will be more than glad to help.
+Should you require wigs or props for Phantom of the Opera to complete your show we can recommend a few companies who may be able to help.

 You can be sure when hiring from Thespis Theatrical Costumiers that you will look amazing in any of the Phantom of the Opera costumes from our collection, where our quality, cleanliness and high standard of replication is second to none.
 We do not compromise on costume hire why should you! drop us a line or call to discuss your next show.